Kent Trading Standards Checked Scheme

 12. Logo Conditions of Use

 The Trading Standards Checked (TSC) logo is an important part of the scheme, and we need to control how it is used.
 The intellectual property rights in the TSC logo belong solely to KCC and KCC reserves its rights to the fullest extent permitted by law.
-Members of the scheme shall have a royalty free, non-exclusive licence to use the TSC logo in accordance with these terms and conditions and any breach of these terms and conditions or the Code of Conduct shall entitle KCC to terminate or suspend the licence to use the TSC logo with immediate effect.
+Members of the scheme are granted a royalty free, non-exclusive, revocable licence to use the TSC logo in accordance with these terms and conditions and any breach of these terms and conditions or the Code of Conduct shall entitle KCC to terminate or suspend the licence to use the TSC logo with immediate effect.

 Once your membership is approved you will be sent a logo electronically.
 Your logo will be specific to your business as it will include a unique Trader ID number.
 This is to help protect your business against other traders falsely claiming to be Trading Standards Checked.